abhilashreddykallepu/kooaba-api-v4-samplecode/php/README.md

    `title` - The title of the item.

    `metadata` - The metadata of an item.
-It should be a valid JSON string.
+It must be a valid JSON string.

-   `enabled` - Weather item should be available for recognition immediately.
+   `enabled` - Whether item should be available for recognition immediately.
 Defaults to "true".

 Run the script with: